QinJingLab/GRNIToolS/README.md

 ### Docker image
 We built a Docker image to easily construct the environment for GRNIToolS R packages.
 You can build the environment through the following methods:

-#1.
-Building docker imgae
+1. Building docker imgae
-docker build -t grnitools .
+`docker build -t grnitools .`

-#2. run
+2. run
-#docker run -it grnitools
+`docker run -it grnitools`

-docker run --name new_container -v /path/script:/script grnitools Rscript /script/example.R
+`docker run --name new_container -v /path/script:/script grnitools Rscript /script/example.R`
 #path : your PATH

-#3. save the result
+3. save the result
-docker cp new_container:/workspace ./result
+`docker cp new_container:/workspace ./result`

 #(preparing your code in script folder)